hipc-book/hipc-book.github.io/_practicals/b-introduction_to_c-2.md

 free(dynamic_array); // release memory
 ```

 Statically allocated memory lives on the program stack where space is limited by the operating system.
 The stack segment is used as a temporary scratch pad to store local function variables and context during function calls.
 Before calling a function a program must first build a stack frame which contains all of the function's arguments along with enough free space to hold any local variables declared by that function.
 This is pushed onto the stack and the processor jumps to the start of the function code.
 When a function returns, the stack frame is popped off the stack and discarded.
 This means that statically allocated memory only exists for the duration of a function call and is automatically allocated on function entry and released after the function exits.
 The compiler will automatically generate code to do this, meaning the programmer does not have to explicitly manage static memory.
-To statically allocate an array of integers in a function (as we've previously been doing), you can write:<br>
+To statically allocate an array of integers in a function (as we've previously been doing), you can write:

 ```c
 void foo(double argument) {